Getting Started Edit

 API.
 You must first create an entity object locally, and then set the id

-value, and call get
+value, and call get on it.

 Success and failure callbacks should be provided in order to know when the operation is complete, but it is the original provided entity that gets “filled in” with data from the server.